kimwalisch/primesieve/doc/ALGORITHMS.md

 ### Optimizations used in primesieve

- * Uses a bit array with 8 flags each 30 numbers for sieving.
+ * Uses a bit array with 8 flags per 30 numbers for sieving.
  * Pre-sieves multiples of small primes ≤ 163 using SIMD instructions.
  * Compresses the sieving primes in order to improve cache efficiency [[5]](#references).
  * Starts crossing off multiples at the square.